Kusumba (Maharashtra): Cloudiness

-About Kusumba Village
+Attractions

 Kusumba is one of the major villages in Dhule district in Maharashtra State, and has a diverse population.
 The primary School is Two Name is Z.P School No-1 & Z.P School No-2 & Sambhaji English School in Kusumba.
 Industry is agriculture although there are two colleges, Aadarsh Mahavidyalaya Jr & Sr College & ITI, and M.K.
 Shinde Jr. College.
 Kusumba vartapatra is the weekly newspaper published from kusumba since 2010.
 The weekly day of bazaar for Kusumba village is Wednesday to where peoples from other villages also come to buy daily use things, vegetables and fruits, clothes.
 People from village speaks languages like Marathi, Hindi, Ahirani, Gujarati.
 Mangi-Tungi peaks which are holy-places to Jain peoples are near from the Kusumba Village.
 The Akkalpada Dam which will provide water to agricultural land as well as for drinking purpose when fully get constructed is also near to the Kusumba Village.